PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late Concat/Transpose/Conv-axis implementation checkpoint

+Only the direct very-late occurrence now assigns its unchanged result to `_very_late_concat_transpose_conv_axis_stats`.
+The fallback and final assignments retain their existing targets and reconciliation decisions.

+The single raw counter is complete because the owner neither prunes tensors nor changes topology.
+The result remains observation-only between `_very_late_stale_channel_shuffle_stats` and the NCHW Concat/global-pool/Conv-axis repair.

+Focused indexed-owner, legacy Conv-layout, very-late, and architecture coverage is `63 passed, 254 deselected`.
+The expanded sequential gate, explicitly including the indexed Concat/Transpose/Conv suite, is `1299 passed in 30.62s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following `_repair_nchw_concat_global_pool_conv_axes(model_ir)` owner.
+Confirm its result schema, production occurrence count, and pruning behavior before selecting the very-late direct call.
+Commit and push only; do not create or update a pull request.